KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 *Description: Considering the translations of perspectives regarding translation of what is traditional to this framework.*
 *11.1.
 Cosmology (Big Bang, Dark Matter, Dark Energy)*

-## 13. Legend for Process Notation and Framework Explanation
-*Status: Completed*
-*File: 1-Legend.md*
-*Description: Text-based notation for math formulas, observer-dependent measurements, and mapping of mathematical branches to the three-person notation system.*

 ### Framework Overview ###

 I Kyle Telfer, a self-taught individual exploring physics through a structured, iterative process I call the 5-step interaction: perception > interpretation > communication > interpretation > perception.
 With the help of AI platforms, I’m documenting and organizing known physics principles to better understand my own gaps in knowledge.
 My goal is to build a framework that helps me—and potentially others—navigate complex ideas by respecting observed data points and existing knowledge, without overextending their implications.
 This is an ongoing, evolving process, and I hope that by collaborating with others, this framework can grow into something that benefits not just me, but anyone who finds themselves grappling with similar questions.

 ####Core Priciples####
-*Volume Interactions: Forces and interactions are reinterpreted as interactions between volumes.
+*container Interactions: Forces and interactions are reinterpreted as interactions between containers.
 *Observer-Dependence: Measurements depend on the observer’s perspective.
-*Closed vs. Open Volumes:
+*Closed vs. Open containers:
-*Closed Volume: A volume where energy is conserved (no external energy transfer).
+*Closed container: A container where energy is conserved (no external energy transfer).
-*Open Volume: A volume where energy is not conserved or no energy can enter or exit a closed volume unless expressed as an interaction of two closed volumes within the theoretically fundamental 3d Space volume(external energy transfer occurs).
+*Open container: A container where energy is not conserved or no energy can enter or exit a closed container unless expressed as an interaction of two closed containers within the theoretically fundamental 3d Space container(external energy transfer occurs).
 *Person Notation:*
-*First-Person POV: Describes the volume from the perspective of being the volume itself.*
+*First-Person POV: Describes the container from the perspective of being the container itself.*
-*Second-Person POV: Describes another volume from an external perspective.*
+*Second-Person POV: Describes another container from an external perspective.*
-*Third-Person POV**: Describes both volumes from an objective, external perspective.*
+*Third-Person POV**: Describes both containers from an objective, external perspective.*

 # 3D Space #
-This is meant to try and understand my personal understanding of how I organize 3d space itself within my perception.
 I am teaching myself as much as I can about so many things but run into many issues with the order of which things are traditionally tought as well as moving past data points being referenced in places my personal organization equates to unlike conditions.
-This head section is a beginning but seems I need to start with volume and work with that and sub sections within that.
-I may not need this header section when done but leaving a space for unknown.
+This section is meant to hold all things with the understanding and respect that many things not understood or observed would also be within.
+This section lets me learn and grow.
 The section organization is much influx due to this being a best effort to organize thoughts and document data point problems so I can look to understand what I do not.
 I may reorder or move information to a better representation but I am doing my personal best to not include incorrect thoughts or thoughts that have undocumented thresholds without explaination.
-This 3d Space section is what I am treating as a open volume to which volume interactions happen but with no limits mass or energy can not be calculated.
+This 3d Space section is what I am treating as a open container to which container interactions happen but with no limits mass or energy can not be calculated.

-# Volume #
+# Container #

-Volume is defined as a region within 3D space that can be either an open system or a closed system.
-The use of an open volume would indicate theoretical concepts that would always be inside the 3d space volume unless otherwise stated.
-The use of multiple independent closed volumes to make comparisons is allowed but consider each value compared has to respect the defined properties of each volume.
+Container is defined as a region within 3D space that can be either an open system or a closed system.
+The use of an open Container would indicate theoretical concepts that would always be inside the 3d space container unless otherwise stated.
+The use of multiple independent closed containers to make comparisons is allowed but consider each value compared has to respect the defined properties of each container.
 This allows for comparison but the need to denote unequal conditions.
-Things to consider are a volume open or closed does not have to be physical, it could be an energy source propigating 3d space.
-This would also include volumes that would not be whole within our current observation but also that concept would automatically include 3d Space theoretical open volume and therfore be within a purely thought space concept to which can not be experimented with.
+Things to consider are a container open or closed does not have to be physical, it could be an energy source propigating 3d space.
+This would also include containers that would not be whole within our current observation but also that concept would automatically include 3d Space theoretical open container and therfore be within a purely thought space concept to which can not be experimented with.

 ** Property Variables **
-*1. Point of Origin - one common point within volume *2.
-Scale of measurement - Scale or units would all be bound to the point of origin upon need to calculate values. -Note this would indicate a relativity difference when a volume is within another volume
+*1. Point of Origin - one common point within container *2.
+Scale of measurement - Scale or units would all be bound to the point of origin upon need to calculate values. -Note this would indicate a relativity difference when a container is within another  container
-*3. Boundries - The limit or skin of the volume itself. - Note volumes can have physical shapes like containers that do not influence what is within but can be evaluated as two volumes interacting with much math
+*3. Boundries - The limit or skin of the container itself. - Note containers can have physical shapes like containers that do not influence what is within but can be evaluated as two containers interacting with much math
-*4. Duration resolution - this is a common interval that all duration calculations would respect tied to the volume.
+*4. Duration resolution - this is a common interval that all duration calculations would respect tied to the container.
-*5. Mass - can only be calculated with a closed volume with required definitions of 1,2,3,4 *6.
-Energy - can be quantified only with a closed volume tied to mass of the same closed volume *7.
-Density - can be quantified only with a closed volume tied to the mass of the same closed volume *8.
-Gravity: This is an attraction to the net center of mass of a volume, whose strength (amplitude) decreases with the square of the distance from that center in a spherically symmetric manner.
-When evaluating open volumes, interactions with unknown or external masses may influence the gravitational field, and each mass concentration contributes its own spherically symmetric field.
+*5. Mass - can only be calculated with a closed container with required definitions of 1,2,3,4 *6.
+Energy - can be quantified only with a closed container tied to mass of the same closed container *7.
+Density - can be quantified only with a closed container tied to the mass of the same closed container *8.
+Gravity: This is an attraction to the net center of mass of a container, whose strength (amplitude) decreases with the square of the distance from that center in a spherically symmetric manner.
+When evaluating open containers, interactions with unknown or external masses may influence the gravitational field, and each mass concentration contributes its own spherically symmetric field.
-*9. Entropic Variables - In the framework, **closed volumes** are systems where energy is conserved, and no external energy transfer occurs.
-However, any reference to an **open volume**, **theoretical volume**, or **measuring volume** within a calculation introduces potential degradation of the closed volume's integrity.
-This degradation is further influenced by **entropic variables** (\( V_{\text{entropic}} \)), which represent the unobserved or undefined interactions within the closed volume itself.
+*9. Entropic Variables - In the framework, **closed containers** are systems where energy is conserved, and no external energy transfer occurs.
+However, any reference to an **open container**, **theoretical container**, or **measuring container** within a calculation introduces potential degradation of the closed container's integrity.
+This degradation is further influenced by **entropic variables** (\( V_{\text{entropic}} \)), which represent the unobserved or undefined interactions within the closed container itself.

-1. Absolute Volume (Third-Person):
+1. Absolute container (Third-Person):
    - Formula: V = x * y * z

-2. First-Person Volume (V_me):
+2. First-Person container (V_me):
    - Formula: V_me = (x_me * y_me) * z_inferred

-3. Second-Person Volume (V_you):
+3. Second-Person container (V_you):
    - Formula: V_you = (x_you * y_you) * z_measured

 ==== Notes ====
-- An observers perception and an observers observance are not equal so all measurements taken to define a volume would be limitted to the context of an open volume viewing an other open volume that is in process of being closed or defined for calculation.
+- An observers perception and an observers observance are not equal so all measurements taken to define a container would be limitted to the context of an open container viewing an other open container that is in process of being closed or defined for calculation.
 This is the at the heart of battle between experimental and theoretical.

 ***Noted Issue - Mass and Density have a dependancy to each other to be defined so one is needed to define the other.
 This indicates they are relative to each other with pure definition on yet another unknown.
 ** Mass Variables **